 The safari in the Ngorongoro Crater is highly recommended, it is a UNESCO World Heritage Site and is one of the main reasons to do a safari in Tanzania instead of Kenya.

-5. Safari in the Tarangire National Park
+5. Safari in Tarangire National Park

 Tarangire National Park is one of the most visited parks in Tanzania due to its proximity to Arusha and the significant number of animals that can be seen, from elephants and zebras to lions.